 You’ll also want to launch a campaign that’s exciting and engaging for your stakeholders.
 There are several ways that you can activate segmentation campaigns for your internal audience.
 From interactive digital experiences to immersive real world installations, check out some of the creative ways that LRW clients have successfully launched their own segmentation rollouts.

 It’s one thing to make a strong first impression, but it’s quite another thing to maintain a lasting impression.
 That’s why you need to sustain the momentum of your segmentation launch with a consistent follow-up plan.
-And one effective way to keep your new segments top of mind with stakeholders is to make your customers an ongoing part of the process by facilitating dialogues through online communities.
+And one effective way to keep your new segments top of mind with stakeholders is to make your customers an ongoing part of the market segmentation process by facilitating dialogues through online communities.